Sergio Solmi

 Sergio Solmi (16 December 1899 – 7 October 1981) was an Italian poet, essayist and literary critic.

-Born in Rieti, Solmi's studies mainly focused on French literature and on Italian contemporary literature.
+Born in Rieti, Solmi's studies mainly focused on French literature and Italian contemporary literature.
 He released several collections of poetries, with a style influenced by hermeticism.

 During his career Solmi was recipient of several literary awards, including the Bagutta Prize and two Viareggio Prizes.